ayeUCSD/cse15l-lab-reports/lab-report-week-1.md

 What we went over:
-- our cse15l Account!
+- Our cse15l Account!
-- vs code
+- VS code
-- connecting to an ssh
+- Connecting to an ssh
-- some command line... commands
+- Some command line... commands
-- moving files with command scp
+- Moving files with command scp
 - ssh keys
 - Optimizing Remote Commands